E-commerce

 Semantic expansion, social proof, CTR optimization

-Underinvesting in content quality during expansion
+Underinvesting in content quality while expanding

 Rising organic traffic on long-tail queries